Is Georgia an At-Fault State When It Comes to a Car Accident?

 Regardless of the reason, your Buford accident attorney will do their best to overcome these claims.
 Worst case, they can file suit and fight to get you damages some other way.

 If the defendant’s insurance carrier denies your claim, you have options.
+Having comprehensive car insurance coverage can provide a safety net if the defendant’s insurance carrier denies your claim.
 Obviously, you can file suit against the other driver.
 Or you can file a claim with your own insurance company.

 If you have collision insurance, it will cover the costs of repairing or replacing your vehicle.
 In order to have your medical bills paid, you need to maintain personal injury protection.